playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-grid/index.md

 </div>
 ```

-What we just did was separate the `tag-container` from the rest of the layout so it could be tied to the `tags' template row.
+What we just did was separate the `tag-container` from the rest of the layout so it could be tied to the `tags` template row.

 ```css
 .article {